rungao/ide-key/README.md

 go get github.com/rungao/ide-key
 ide-key
 ```
-now your can copy clipboard's content for ide-software regriester.
+now your can use clipboard's content for ide software register.

 ### Tips
-please sure golang bin dirname path is your user's `PATH` variable,
+please sure golang bin dirname path is your computer current login user's `PATH` variable,
- - for windows you can input `echo %PATH%`
+ - for windows you can print `echo %PATH%` confirm it
- - for mac your can input `$PATH`
+ - for mac your can print `$PATH` confirm it